executors/executors/explanatory.md

 ## Customization Points Adapt An Executor's Native Functionality

 Our [`std::async` implementation example](#example:async_implementation) did
-not interact with the executor directly through a member function.
+not interact with the incoming executor directly through a member function.
 Our design allows the user to interpose the `execution::require` and `execution::prefer` customization points between control structures and executors to create a uniform interface to target.
 Recall that we have identified a set of six execution functions and we expect that this set may grow in the future.
-Since it would be too burdensome for a single executor to natively support this entire growing set of possible interactions, our design allows executors to select a subset for native support.
+Since it would be too burdensome for every type of executor to natively support this entire growing set of possible interactions, our design allows executors to select a subset for native support.

 At the same time, for any given executor, control structures need access to the largest possible set of fundamental interactions.
 Control structures gain access to the entire set[^adaptation_caveat] of execution functions via adaptation.
-When an executor natively supports the execution function requested through `execution::require`, the `execution::require` acts like the identity function and returns the executor unchanged.
+When an executor natively supports the execution function requested through `execution::require`, `execution::require` acts like the identity function and returns the executor unchanged.
 When the requested execution function is unavailable, the executor's native execution functions are adapted to fulfill the requested requirement.

 [^adaptation_caveat]: In certain cases, some interactions are impossible because their requirements are inherently incompatible with a particular